isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 **Program Clinical Features Panel**

 This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a handful of features (ex.
-Project Short Name, Disease Type, Gender, Tissue/Organ of Origin, Vital Status, etc.) for the selected program.
+Project Short Name, Disease Type, Tissue/Organ of Origin, Vital Status, etc.) for the selected program.

 **Cohort Details Screen functions:**